matrix-org/matrix-spec-proposals/proposals/3635-voip-early-media.md

 There are also obvious privacy concerns about establishing media sessions before a call is answered if not done so carefully.
 Advice for handling this is given in the proposal section.

+In the best case, this only allows a callee to send media to a callee without the caller's client UI saying that the call is answered.
+This could still be somewhat surprising to an unsuspecting caller.

 ## Dependencies
 Depends on [MSC2746](https://github.com/matrix-org/matrix-doc/pull/2746).